kilbil1235/alx-low_level_programming/0x00-hello_world/README.md

-program that prints the size of various types on the computer it is compiled and run on
+script that generates the assembly code of a C code